EtienneMalenfant/TileRummy2D/README.md

   - Example: 🔵7, 🔴7, 🟡7 (valid set)

 - A run consists of three or more consecutive numbers of the same color.
   - Example: 🔵5, 🔵6, 🔵7 (valid run)

-- Each player starts with a certain number of tiles and takes turns adding to the board.
+- Each player starts with 14 tiles and takes turns adding to the board.

+- The first time a player play some tiles, he must place for a total of at least 30 points.
+  - In this first turn, he must only place new melds (sets or runs) from his hand.
+He can't add any tiles to any existing meld placed by other players.

 - Players can rearrange existing tiles on the board to create new valid combinations.

 - The first player to place all their tiles wins.

-For more details on general Rummy-style tile games, see the [rummikub wikipedia](https://en.wikipedia.org/wiki/Rummikub).
+For more details on general Rummy-style tile games, see the [wikipedia](https://en.wikipedia.org/wiki/Rummikub).

 ## License